liberating the world from the Twilight Zone

 ‘Your heart is your strongest weapon.’

-Curiously, a brief prologue introduced us to Arthur and his grandmother-played by Freddie Highmore and Mia Farrow, respectively, the latter linked forever to the year of the release of TWILIGHT ZONE: THE MOVIE by her role as Dr. Eudora Nesbitt Fletcher in Woody Allen’s Landis blasting and brutally satirical allegorical masterpiece, ZELIG (1983)-and their desperate quest to find enough money in forty-eight hours to pay off Adam Lefevre’s vaguely Spielberg-like and money obsessed Davido and save the house and land of missing husband and grandfather, Archibald-who resembled an older Jolivet, and was played by Rob Crawford.
-The rest of the film then followed Arthur’s adventures in an Oz-like CGI wonderland filled with dimunitive and pixie-like Minoys caught in the twilit grip of the gleefully insidious and David Bowie voiced Maltazard the Evil, an evil character implicitly linked to Lucas as Bowie played the similarly insidious goblin king, Jareth, in the twilit, allegorical and Lucas executive produced Jim Henson film, LABYRINTH (1986), and by the fact that he looked a Neimoidian from the new STAR WARS Tragic Trilogy.
-Given that Arthur freed the Minoys from Maltazard’s twilit and Lucas linked grip, liberated Archibald from a jail in Maltazard’s Necropolis and returned with Archibald back to reality with a fortune in red rubies that evoked the ruby red slippers from THE WIZARD OF OZ that were just what were needed to pay off the money obsessed Davido and save the house and farm, Besson again implied that film art in general and his film art in particular would survive and triumph over the CGI menace of Lucas and his new STAR WARS Tragic Trilogy.
+Curiously, a brief prologue introduced us to Arthur and his grandmother-played by Freddie Highmore and Mia Farrow, respectively, the latter linked forever to the year of the release of TWILIGHT ZONE: THE MOVIE by her role as Dr. Eudora Nesbitt Fletcher in Woody Allen’s implicitly Landis blasting and brutally satirical allegorical masterpiece, ZELIG (1983)-and their desperate quest to find enough money in forty-eight hours to pay off Adam Lefevre’s vaguely Spielberg-like and money obsessed Davido and save the house and land of missing husband and grandfather, Archibald-who resembled an older Jolivet, and was played by Rob Crawford.
+The rest of the film then followed Arthur’s adventures in an Oz-like CGI wonderland filled with dimunitive and pixie-like Minoys caught in the twilit grip of the gleefully insidious and perhaps Spielberg linked Maltazard the Evil-played by David Bowie-who looked like a Neimoidian from the new STAR WARS Tragic Trilogy.
+Given that Arthur freed the Minoys from Maltazard’s twilit grip, liberated Archibald from a jail in Maltazard’s Necropolis and returned with Archibald back to reality with a fortune in red rubies that evoked the ruby red slippers from THE WIZARD OF OZ that were just what were needed to pay off the money obsessed Davido and save the house and farm, Besson again implied that CGI enhanced film art in general and his CGI enhanced film art in particular would survive and triumph over the TZ disaster.

-Indeed, by using CGI to literally transform Arthur into Art, a dimunitive CGI Minoy avatar, during his triumphant time in the land of the Minoys, Besson openly reaffirmed that his CGI enhanced film art for CGI enhanced film art’s sake would triumph over Lucas and anyone else like THE FIFTH ELEMENT had to reaffirm that he was indeed the Daulphin, in the defiant end.
-An commitment to the triumph of CGI enhanced film art for CGI enhanced film art’s sake over Lucas and other more commercially oriented film artists that implicitly continued when Besson returned with Arbogast and Serra in his next allegorical and indie docufeature film, THE LADY (2011).
+Indeed, by using CGI to literally transform Arthur into a dimunitive CGI Minoy avatar named Art during his triumphant time in the land of the Minoys, Besson openly affirmed his hope that his CGI enhanced film art would triumph over all other film artists and reaffirm that he was indeed the Daulphin, in the defiant end.
+Curiously, however, the Daulphin than left CGI enhanced film art behind when he returned with Arbogast and Serra with another legendary human heroine in his next allegorical and indie docufeature film, THE LADY (2011).

 ‘The fight goes on.’

-Curiously, Besson then exchanged a peace loving family of four for a violence loving family of four when he rejoined Arobgast to implicitly roast the Cronenberg family in the twilit, allegorical, CGI enhanced and darkly humourous indie docufeature film, THE FAMILY (2013), with a soundtrack by Evgueni and Sacha Galperine this time instead of Serra.
+Curiously, as he had done after THE BIG BLUE and THE FIFTH ELEMENT, the Daulphin then exchanged heady cinematic heights and a peace loving family of four for dark cinematic depths and a violence loving family of four when he rejoined Arobgast to implicitly roast the Cronenberg family in the twilit, allegorical, CGI enhanced and darkly humourous indie docufeature film, THE FAMILY (2013), with a soundtrack by Evgueni and Sacha Galperine this time instead of Serra.

 ‘Who the hell asked you to be popular?’

 Indeed, the matter of factly violent Manzoni family-comprised of Giovanni, Maggie, Belle and Warren, played by Robert De Niro, Michelle Pfeiffer, Dianna Agron and John D’Leo, respectively-an American mafia family on the run from the mob and in witness protection hiding in France, was implicitly linked to the cinematic violence loving family of David, Carolyn, Caitlin and Brandon Cronenberg throughout the film.
 Indeed, the fact that the mob family that was after the Manzonis was led by the William S. Burroughs resembling and implicitly linked Don Luchese-played by Stan Carp-affirmed the film’s implicit Cronenberg addressing intent, for it reminded us that the twilit, allegorical and implicitly Lynch roasting Cronenberg film, NAKED LUNCH (1991), was based on the gleefully obscene and allegorical Burroughs compilation, Naked Lunch (1959).
-The film’s allusions to the twilit and allegorical Cronenberg films, A HISTORY OF VIOLENCE (2005) and EASTERN PROMISES (2007) reaffirmed the implicit Cronenberg addressing intent of THE FAMILY.
+The film’s allusions to the twilit and allegorical Cronenberg films, A HISTORY OF VIOLENCE (2005) and EASTERN PROMISES (2007), reaffirmed the implicit Cronenberg addressing intent of THE FAMILY.
+Indeed, the sight and sound of the Manzoni family hiding in France as part of a witness protection programme reaffirmed the film’s implicit interest in Cronenberg, for it evoked the sight and sound of ex-gangster Joe Cusack-played by Viggo Mortensen-hiding away from his gangland past and ex-associates under a witness protection programme under the new name of Tom Stall with another three member family in A HISTORY OF VIOLENCE.

 ‘Ignorance breeds chaos, not knowledge.